 In this article, we provide you with five technology business ideas, all of which have a specific focus and a fairly reliable level of demand in the medium term.
 Perhaps one of them will appeal to you and suit your skills?

 - Cloud Migration - Many businesses are now moving some or all of their IT provision onto cloud services, especially within the SME market.
-Despite this, plenty of small IT service providers remain “stuck in their ways” and determined to continue pushing “on premise” IT solutions.
-While we’re not trying to say that cloud-based IT is right for every company, cloud services get constant publicity, and are very much on the radar of business owners.
-As such, specializing in migrating existing businesses to the cloud could allow you to swoop into businesses to change the way they manage their IT provision.
+Despite this, plenty of small IT service providers remain “stuck in their ways” and determined to continue pushing “on-premise” IT solutions.
+While we’re not trying to say that cloud-based IT is right for every company, cloud services get constant publicity and are very much on the radar of business owners.
+As such, specializing in migrating existing businesses to the cloud could allow you to swoop into businesses to change how they manage their IT provision.

-- Asset Disposal - “Asset disposal” doesn’t sound particularly exciting but there’s always a need for it.
+- Asset Disposal - “Asset disposal” doesn’t sound particularly exciting, but there’s always a need for it.
 The fast pace of technical change means that companies typically refresh all of their equipment every three to five years.
 When they do, they are stuck with piles of old hardware that may contain sensitive data, and they rarely know what they should do with it.
 That is where you can come in: Offer a data cleansing service, and combine it with reselling the old equipment via eBay and other channels.
-While this may not mean working with the most up to date equipment, this is a technology business that’s perfect for you if you enjoy buying and selling.
+While this may not mean working with the most up-to-date equipment, this technology business is perfect for you if you enjoy buying and selling.

 - App Development - The popularity of smartphones and tablets continues to grow at a stunning pace that shows no sign of slowing.
 Companies of all sizes are beginning to see ways in which custom-made mobile apps could help them – either in interacting with their customers or in the support of back-end operations.
 Someone needs to build these apps, and starting an app development company doesn’t necessarily mean you have to be a programmer.
 You always have the option of running the customer-facing part of the company and outsourcing the development to offshore programmers.

 - Business Continuity - Frequent natural disasters and acts of terrorism have combined to make companies of all kinds aware of the need for good disaster recovery provision.
-There’s nothing to stop you building an entire technology business around helping companies ensure good business continuity is in place.
+There’s nothing to stop you from building an entire technology business around helping companies ensure good business continuity.
 Implementing effective disaster recovery is fairly easy these days, thanks to a myriad of DR cloud services that you can rebrand and sell as your own, as well as cheap and effective imaging and virtualization technologies.

 Do you have any innovative niche technology business ideas?
 If so, share them in the comments box below.